 I have applied to a graduate program.
 Will I be impacted by any changes to the study permit program?

 Yes, applicants to graduate programs are not exempt from these new changes.
-You will need to use the McMaster PAL tool to determine if you are eligible to obtain an attestation letter.
+You will need to use the McMaster PAL tool to determine if you are eligible to obtain a Provincial Attestation Letter.

-If your activity as a visiting graduate student is to study (e.g. taking courses) for 6 months or longer, you will likely need an attestation letter.
+If your activity as a visiting graduate student is to study (e.g. taking courses) for 6 months or longer, you will likely need a Provincial Attestation Letter.

 If your activity as a visiting student is to research (e.g. participating in a research internship), you will need to consult McMaster’s Immigration Advising team at immigration@mcmaster.ca to determine your immigration needs.